Knox College classmates reunited and celebrated the traditional and the new.

 It is the student's responsibility to inform the Office of Financial Aid of any change in his/her permanent address or social security number.
 A student who borrows through one of the federal student loan programs is required to notify the lender of any change in his/her name, address, or social security number.

 Financial aid is awarded on an annual basis.
 No financial aid awarded on the basis of need is renewed automatically.
 The student must apply and demonstrate financial aid eligibility each year that need-based aid is awarded.
 Knox College requires students to complete both the Free Application for Federal Student Aid (FAFSA) and a Knox Financial Aid Application.
-Tax transcripts and W-2s from the student and his/her parent(s) may be requested.
-In January each year, the Office of Financial Aid distributes application instructions to returning students who received financial aid based on need aid or federal loans during the previous year.
+Tax information and W-2s from the student and his/her parent(s) may be requested.
+Each year, the Office of Financial Aid distributes application instructions to returning students who received financial aid based on need aid or federal loans during the previous year.
 It is the student's responsibility to know deadline schedules and to obtain application materials so that he/she can reapply each year.

 Most Knox Scholarships require the student to remain in good academic standing and be making satisfactory academic progress.